Thinking about living in Maine? If so, you’re in good hands.

 Cons of Living in Maine

 One thing you won’t see often is folks moving to Maine for the stellar job market (because it doesn’t exist).
 Indeed, outside of Portland the state is rather rural so corporate jobs are non-existent.
+What’s interesting about moving to Maine is the low unemployment rate, but that doesn’t translate into job opportunities.

 But don’t just take my word for it.
 Maine is considered one of the 10 worst states to start a career post college graduation.
 Yep, we’re second only to West Virginia for the title — not cool.